 Learns an ensemble of decision trees (such as random forest* variants).
-Each of the decision tree models is learned on a different set of rows (records) and/or a different set of columns (describing attributes), whereby the latter can also be a bit/byte/double-vector descriptor (e.g. molecular fingerprint).
+Typically, each tree is built with a different set of rows (records) and/or columns (attributes).
+See the options for Data Sampling and Attribute Sampling for more details.
+The attributes can also be provided as bit (fingerprint), byte, or double vector.
 The output model describes an ensemble of decision tree models and is applied in the corresponding predictor node using the selected aggregation mode to aggregate the votes of the individual decision trees.

 The following configuration settings learn a model that is similar to the random forest™ classifier described by Leo Breiman and Adele Cutler:

 Decision tree construction takes place in main memory (all data and all models are kept in memory).

 The missing value handling corresponds to the method described here.
 The basic idea is that for each split to try and send the missing values in every possible direction and the one yielding the best results (i.e. largest gain) is then used.
 If no missing values are present during training, the direction of the split that the most records are following is chosen as the direction for missing values during testing.

 The tree ensemble nodes now also support binary splits for nominal columns.
 Depending on the kind of problem (two- or multi-class), different algorithms are implemented to enable the efficient calculation of splits.

 Select the attributes on which the model should be learned.
 You can choose from two modes.

 Fingerprint attribute Uses a fingerprint/vector (bit, byte and double are possible) column to learn the model by treating each entry of the vector as a separate attribute (e.g. a bit vector of length 1024 is expanded into 1024 binary attributes).
 The node requires all vectors to be of the same length.